crane-cloud/documentation/cranecloud/docs/quickstart/quickstart.md

 3. It will pop up a modal containing a form to create an application.
 Let us use a case study: Deploy a simple Nginx hello world application, with a public image `nginxdemos/hello` on Dockerhub.

     - Enter the application name
+    - Select number of replicas for your app.
     - Enter the image url
     - Submit the form.
     - The page will reload and display your newly created application.